Automation In Supply Chain Management, Logistics And Road Transport – The Benefits

 2) Transportation Mode Choice and Real Time Freight Rates:

 Automation helps to keep track of the trending rates as per the current market rate, with the help of all data analysis, and constantly updates to the latest rates on the Internet based platforms.
 This helps to tackle the transportation cost fluctuations in the logistics industry.

 This removes the issue of theoretical savings, and only focuses on hard rates of interest based on live, vendor neutral access to real-time market rates, thereby increasing the accuracy of cost analysis.

 Such accuracy is of great advantage when one has to consider selecting from multiple carriers, based on cost, transit time, and insurance.
-Automation empowers one to make the best choice for a specific shipment, thereby saving money in the long run
+Automation in Supply Chain Management empowers one to make the best choice for a specific shipment, thereby saving money in the long run

 3) Improved Customer Service:

 Losing valuable customers, bad reviews, poor customer retention rate are all bad for any business.Automated tracking systems and notifications help to keep the customer and the owner informed and thus enrich the customer experience positively.